 In the Saved Sessions field, enter a name for this SSH tunnel.

 To test the SSH tunnel, click Load, then click Open.

 If an “unable to connect” error displays, verify the following:

 For initiating debugging, performing setup, and more, you need the SSH commands for accessing the environments.
-You can get this information, through the Project Web Interface and your project spreadsheet.
+You can get this information through the Cloud Console and your project spreadsheet.

 magento-cloud CLI command to SSH into those environments: